 Many merchants consider a 1% chargeback rate the acceptable threshold, but that is no longer the case.
 At the time of publication, the chargeback rate threshold for Visa is 0.9% of transactions.
 Mastercard requires that the chargeback rate remains below 1.5% of transactions.

-Businesses who are at risk of getting placed in Visa’s Dispute Monitoring Program (VDMP) can receive an early alert from Visa so that they have a chance to reduce their chargeback rate.
+Businesses that are at risk of getting placed in Visa’s Dispute Monitoring Program (VDMP) can receive an early alert from Visa so that they have a chance to reduce their chargeback rate.
 If they reduce their chargeback rate quickly enough, they can avoid placement into the VDMP.
 However, businesses that immediately exceed Visa’s threshold may not receive an early warning notification.
 Mastercard does not offer an early warning system for excessive chargebacks at the time of this writing.

 Steps You Can Take to Reduce Chargebacks